UTIs in children are common and treatable. To prevent complications, call your child's doctor to get treatment as soon as you notice symptoms.

 How are UTIs in children diagnosed?

-It's important to know that UTI symptoms are similar to symptoms of other conditions and infections.
+It's important to know that UTI symptoms in kids are similar to symptoms of other conditions and infections.
 Always contact your child's primary care doctor when symptoms appear.
-He or she will ask about your child's symptoms to determine if an examination is necessary.
+The doctor will ask about your child's symptoms to determine if an examination is necessary.

-To confirm a UTI and identify the type of bacteria causing it, the doctor may need a urine sample.
+To confirm a UTI and identify the type of bacteria causing it, doctors may need a urine sample.
 Older children will be asked to urinate in a cup at the doctor's office.
-To diagnose a baby or young child, the doctor may need to:
+To diagnose a UTI in a baby or young child, the doctor may need to:

-- Insert a catheter through his or her urethra and into the bladder to collect urine.
+- Insert a catheter through their urethra and into the bladder to collect urine.

-- Collect urine by attaching a bag around his or her genitals, within a diaper, until the child urinates.
+- Collect urine by attaching a bag around their genitals, within a diaper, until the child urinates.
 This method carries a risk of urine contamination by normal skin bacteria.

 How is a UTI in children treated?

-A UTI in children is commonly treated using antibiotics.
-The doctor will send your child's urine sample to the lab, but analysis may take a couple of days.
-In the meantime, he or she will prescribe your child an antibiotic that treats the most common bacteria that cause UTIs.
+UTI treatment for children commonly includes using antibiotics.
+The doctor will send your child's urine sample to the lab.
+Analyzing the sample may take a couple of days.
+In the meantime, the doctor will prescribe your child an antibiotic that treats the most common bacteria that cause UTIs.
 If your child's urine culture identifies bacteria that may be causing symptoms, but is not treated by that antibiotic, the doctor may prescribe a new antibiotic.

 Be sure to give your child the antibiotic in the prescribed dosage at the prescribed times each day.
 Your child must finish the full antibiotic course to ensure the infection doesn't return.
 You should also encourage your child to drink plenty of water.